For all of Biden's successes or failures, it's really about 'COVID, stupid'

 Democrats' legislation failed this week.

-So where does that leave Biden's position on the legitimacy of the election then?
+So where does that leave Biden's position on the legitimacy of the election?

 Psaki clarified in a White House press briefing the next day, saying the president "was not intending to cast doubt on the legitimacy of the 2020 election.
 He was actually attempting to make the opposite point, which is that in 2020, despite COVID, despite many attempts to suppress the vote, a record number of voters ... turned out in the face of a pandemic.
 And election officials made sure they could vote and have those votes counted.